Ranked voting: Instant-runoff voting

-Instant-runoff voting, often conflated with ranked-choice voting in general, is a contingent ranked-vote voting method that recursively eliminates the plurality loser of an election until one candidate has the majority of the remaining votes.
+Instant-runoff voting, often conflated with ranked-choice voting in general, is a contingent ranked-vote voting method that recursively eliminates the successive plurality loser during rounds of counting and transfers their votes, if possible, until one candidate has the majority of the votes.
 In the given example, candidate A is declared winner in the third round, having received a majority of votes through the accumulation of first-choice votes and redistributed votes from candidate B. This system embodies the voters' preferences between the final candidates, stopping when a candidate garners the preference of a majority of voters.
 Instant-runoff voting does not fulfill the Condorcet winner criterion.

 Single transferable voting

 Single transferable voting is a contingent ranked-vote election method that elects multiple members.
-It elects any candidates who achieve quota, and if necessary recursively eliminates the plurality loser at various stages of the vote count and transfers surplus votes of winners until enough are elected by quota or by still being in the running when the field of candidates is thinned to the number of remaining open seats.
+It elects any candidates who achieve quota, and if necessary recursively eliminates the plurality loser at various stages of the vote count.
+It transfers the votes of eliminated candidates and surplus votes of winners until enough are elected by quota or by still being in the running when the field of candidates is thinned to the number of remaining open seats.
 Because elected members are elected with the same or about the same number of votes, each party popular enough for representation receives a number of seats appropriate to the vote tallies of its candidates.
-The transfers reduce waste to about one quota - which in a five-seat district is about 17 percent of valid votes; in districts with more members than five, the waste is smaller.
+The transfers reduce waste to about one quota – which in a five-seat district is about 17 percent of valid votes; in districts with more members than five, the waste is smaller.
 All but one quota of votes approximately are used to actually elect someone in the district so the percentage of effective votes is dependably about 80 to 90 percent of valid votes in the district.

 Defeat-dropping Condorcet

-The defeat-dropping Condorcet methods all look for a Condorcet winner, i.e. a candidate who is not defeated by any other candidate in a one-on-one majority vote.
+The defeat-dropping Condorcet methods all look for a Condorcet winner; i.e. a candidate who is not defeated by any other candidate in a one-on-one majority vote.
 If there is no Condorcet winner, they repeatedly drop (set the margin to zero) for the one-on-one matchups that are closest to being tied, until there is a Condorcet winner.
 How "closest to being tied" is defined depends on the specific rule.
-For the Minimax Condorcet method, the elections with the smallest margin of victory are dropped, whereas in ranked pairs only elections that create a cycle are eligible to be dropped (with defeats being dropped based on the margin of victory).
+For the minimax Condorcet method, the elections with the smallest margin of victory are dropped, whereas in ranked pairs, only elections that create a cycle are eligible to be dropped (with defeats being dropped based on the margin of victory).